 WElcome to FFSA

 Many of us are investing in the biggest agents of climate change – fossil fuel companies.
-Our Future We Want campaign is trying to change that by engaging with citizens as investors and shareholders to use their personal investments, shares and voices as leverage to challenge financial support for fossil fuels.
+Our Future We Want campaign is trying to change that by engaging with citizens as investors and shareholders to use their personal investments, shares and voices as leverage to shift financial support away from fossil fuels and towards energy Democracy in South Africa.
 This is done through building public support for engagements with asset managers to provide fossil-fuel free investment options for the many who want them.
 We’ve already helped set up one low carbon fund in South Africa, and it’s performed well for three years.

 The fossil fuel industry relies on PR and advertising for its continued social licence to operate.
 We are challenging this through our Fossil Ad Ban campaign which works towards municipal, regional and national bans on fossil fuel advertising, while growing grassroots awareness on the material impacts of fossil fuels and greenwashing.
 Our Clean Creatives South Africa campaign also asks agencies and creatives to pledge to cut ties with the fossil fuel industry – and now has over 1400 agencies and 2500 creatives who won’t take on work tied to fossil fuels.